Mulege Baja California, Mexico Travel Guide

 A well-stocked personal health kit and awareness contribute to peace of mind.

 Vaccinations: No vaccinations are typically for entry to Mexico.
-Consult your doctor or a travel clinic at least 4-6 weeks before your trip.
+See your doctor or a travel clinic a minimum OF 4-6 weeks before your trip.
 They advise based on your medical history and travel plans.
 Common suggestions: routine vaccinations (MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, Flu), Hepatitis A, Typhoid.
 Hepatitis B and Rabies are for prolonged or specific contact.

 Traveler'stomach Upset: This is a common ailment.
 Drink only bottled or purified water.
 Avoid ice made from tap water.
 Eat thoroughly cooked food.
 Peel fruits and avoid unpasteurized dairy products.
 Carry Traveler's diarrhea medication (e.g., Loperamide) and oral rehydration salts.